 You don’t believe me?
 Then try it – I think you’ll be surprised.

 Of course, the way most people experience Shakespeare is by watching a performance: in the theatre; at the cinema; or more and more frequently on your television at home.

 There can be little doubt that the most emotionally powerful way of experiencing a play is to see a great performance live, in the theatre.
 If the performance goes well, the audience are moved, and that stimulates the actors to give even more, and we all have a wonderful experience.
 Cinema too, can provide powerful emotional experiences.

-And so we provide links to performances of Shakespeare’s plays that we think are interesting and that you can watch at home.
-For Romeo and Juliet, we provide two:
+And so we provide links to performances of Shakespeare’s plays that we think are interesting and most of which, you can watch at home.
+For A Midsummer Night’s Dream, we provide four:

 These films can give you powerful emotional responses to the play.
 However, they don’t let you explore the depths of the play, primarily because you are a fairly passive participant, they happen in real time, and everything happens so fast that you miss a lot.

 This new version of A Midsummer Night’s Dream (and the other plays we’ve already published and will publish soon) allows you to explore the play in ways that are not easily achieved with standard versions of the play.